Montana/manifest/README.md

 ```
 ![login](login.png)

-That will now set both your Docker username/password as env vars.
+That will now set both your Docker username/password as `env vars`.

 ## Manifest